-- the timing of the commencement and completion of our clinical trials and other regulatory status of our proposed products; - \cdot the timing of the commercialization of our Elestrin product - $\cdot\,$ the future market and market acceptance of our products; - our belief as to the merits of the allegations of violations of law contained in a "whistleblower" complaint filed by a former officer of our company under the Sarbanes-Oxley Act of 2002 and the effect on our business of the pending investigation regarding such allegations by the staff of the SEC's Enforcement Division;

-- the effect of new accounting pronouncements; - our spending capital on research and development programs, pre-clinical studies and clinical trials, regulatory processes, establishment of marketing capabilities and licensure or acquisition of new products; - $\cdot\,$ whether and how long our existing cash will be sufficient to fund our operations; - our need, ability and expected timing of any actions to raise additional capital through future equity and other financings; and - $\cdot\,$ our substantial and continuing losses.
+- · the timing of the commencement and completion of our clinical trials and other regulatory status of our proposed products; - · the future market and market acceptance of our products; - · the amount of royalty revenue we expect to receive from Bradley Pharmaceuticals, Inc. on net sales of Elestrin; - our belief as to the merits of the allegations of violations of law contained in a "whistleblower" complaint filed by a former officer of our company under the Sarbanes-Oxley Act of 2002 and the effect on our business of the pending investigation regarding such allegations by the staff of the SEC's Enforcement Division; - · the effect of new accounting pronouncements; - · our spending capital on research and development programs, pre-clinical studies and clinical trials, regulatory processes, establishment of marketing capabilities and licensure or acquisition of new products; - · collaborating, merging or acquiring entities that have businesses or technologies complementary to our business; - · whether and how long our existing cash will be sufficient to fund our operations; - · our need, ability and expected timing of any actions to raise additional capital through future equity and other financings; and - · our substantial and continuing losses.